aws/karpenter-provider-aws/website/content/en/docs/upgrading/upgrade-guide.md

 * Karpenter now adds a readiness status condition to the EC2NodeClass.
 Make sure to upgrade your Custom Resource Definitions before proceeding with the upgrade.
 Failure to do so will result in Karpenter being unable to provision new nodes.
 * Karpenter no longer updates the logger name when creating controller loggers.
 We now adhere to the controller-runtime standard, where the logger name will be set as `"logger": "controller"` always and the controller name will be stored in the structured value `"controller"`
 * Karpenter updated the NodeClass controller naming in the following way: `nodeclass` -> `nodeclass.status`, `nodeclass.hash`, `nodeclass.termination`
-* Starting with `0.37.3` Karpenter's NodeClaim status conditions no longer include the `severity` field
+* Karpenter's NodeClaim status conditions no longer include the `severity` field
+* Starting with `0.37.3` Karpenter has enabled conversion webhooks by default to improve the v1 migration experience.
+If working with a cluster with a network policy that blocks Ingress, ports 8001, 8443 will need to be allowlisted.

 ### Upgrading to `0.36.0`+